 File - Political Activist Ahmed Doma

-Doma is convicted of vandalism of public and private properties, assault on security forces, possession of bladed weapons and Molotov cocktail, and attempt to break into the headquarters of the Ministry of Interior with the aim to set it on fire.
+The accusations that Doma currently face are vandalism of public and private properties, assault on police forces, possession of bladed weapons and Molotov cocktail, and attempt to break into the headquarters of the Ministry of Interior with the aim to set it on fire.